isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 ***

-### Step 5: [Create Fabric AI Skill](./docs/5-CreateAISkill.md) - Create a Fabric AI Skill that uses the new star schema design in the Lakehouse or Warehouse.
-The AI Skill will enable natural language queries with text-to-SQL for your new end-to-end Fabric solution.
+### Step 5: [Create Fabric Data Agent](./docs/5-CreateAISkill.md) - Create a Fabric Data Agent that uses the new star schema design in the Lakehouse or Warehouse.
+The Data Agent will enable natural language queries with text-to-SQL for your new end-to-end Fabric solution.